Key Lime Cake with Cream Cheese Lime Icing

 Talk about a cake with some zing!
 This Key Lime Cake has all kinds of fresh tangy flavors—it feels like a party in your mouth!

-One “key” to this fabulous key lime cake is to use fresh key limes.
-Another is to spread some of the zesty Cream Cheese Lime Icing between the layers and on the outside to send it over the top!
+One “key” to this fabulous key lime cake recipe is the taste of fresh key limes.
+Another is to spread some of the zesty cream cheese lime icing between the layers and on the outside to send it over the top!

 3 layers of green key lime cake with key lime icing with limes around the sides on a white cake stand outside on a table